Cristian Olivares (footballer, born 1980)

 Cristian Andrés Olivares Cifuentes (born 19 September 1980) is a Chilean former professional footballer who played as a defender.

-Club career
+Playing career

 As a youth player, Olivares was with a Cobresal Academy based in Maipú from 1993 to 1998.
 He made his professional debut playing for Universidad de Concepción, staying at the club until 2004, with a stint on loan at Fernández Vial in the last year.

 In Chile, he also played for Palestino, Ñublense, Rangers, Unión San Felipe, Deportes Melipilla, Coquimbo Unido and San Antonio Unido, what was his last club in the Segunda División Profesional, becoming the team captain.

 Although he didn't win any league titles, he got promotion to the Chilean Primera División four times along with Universidad de Concepción in 2002, Ñublense in 2006 and Rangers in both 2007 and 2011.
 In addition, along with Universidad de Concepción he qualified to the 2004 Copa Libertadores.

 Abroad, he had a stint with Villa Española in the Uruguayan Primera División on second half 2008.